hoangduytran/blender-manual/manual/files/import_export/usd.rst

       Not all nodes are supported; currently only Diffuse, Principle, Image Textures, and UVMap nodes are support.

+Convert World Material
+   Convert the :doc:`world material </render/lights/world>` to a USD dome light.
+   Currently works for simple materials, consisting of an environment texture connected to a background shader, with an optional vector multiply of the texture color.

 Export Textures
    Export textures referenced by shader nodes to a "textures"